Slins-23/bookmaps/README.md

 In this case, you're bookmarking the URLs from scratch as if you were going through them one by one, which clearly doesn't contain any extra information, and as such, calls to the API have to be made and you need a valid API key set in this case.
 Unlike in the example above.

-## How bookmarks and their Google Maps/Street View data are formatted and stored in JSON
+## How bookmarks are formatted and stored in JSON
 ***You can find an example JSON export with ~558 bookmarks in the `bookmarks_example.json` file.
 All you have to do is import it.*** The thumbnail pitch is slightly wrong in this example file, but the cause for that has already been fixed.

 Calls to the API are made in the following format: `https://api.opencagedata.com/geocode/v1/json?q=LAT+LNG&key=YOUR-API-KEY`.
 Where `LAT` is the latitude coordinate, `LNG` is the longitude coordinate and `YOUR-API-KEY` is, well, self-explanatory.